Cavapoo vs. Toy Poodle: Which One Should I Choose?

 Health & Care

 Although a generally healthy breed, the Toy Poodle is prone to Addison’s Disease, Hypothyroidism, and Progressive Retinal Atrophy.
-If you see symptoms of any of these conditions, you should consult a vet as soon as possible.
+If you see signs of any of these conditions, you should consult a vet as soon as possible.

 Suitable for: